Andrew Boyce: Lincoln City

-He earned a move to League Two side Lincoln City in May 2012.
+He earned a move to Conference Premier side Lincoln City in May 2012.
 Due to both clubs being unable to agree a fee, later in the year a tribunal set a five-figure undisclosed fee, plus sell-on clause for the youngester's services.
 On 31 August 2013, he scored his first goal for the club, in the 2–1 away victory over Dartford; after his initial header was saved, the ball rebounded back to Boyce who then struck a right footed shot into the back of the net from 12 yards.

 Scunthorpe United

-After playing 60 matches for the Imps in the Conference Premier Boyce moved on loan to Scunthorpe United on 15 November 2013.
+After playing 60 matches for the Imps in the Conference Premier, Boyce moved on loan to Scunthorpe United on 15 November 2013.
 He made his Football League debut on 26 December 2013 in a 2–0 win over Morecambe.
 He moved permanently to Scunthorpe on 6 January 2014, penning an 18-month contract.
 Having played a part in Scunthorpes successful promotion bid to League One.
 On 10 March 2014, he joined Conference Premier side Grimsby Town on loan for the remainder of the 2013–14 season.
 Boyce made 13 appearances for Grimsby and participated in the 2013–14 play-off legs.

 On 3 August 2014 Boyce returned to Grimsby, joining on an initial one-month loan for the start of the 2014–15 season.
 After three clean sheets out of the first five games, although Grimsby wanted a longer deal, Boyces loan was extended for a further month.
 An injury crisis to a number of first team players lead to Boyce being recalled to Scunthorpe only a week later.
 Upon his return to Scunthorpe in September, he opened the scoring in the 3–2 away defeat at Oldham; a header from the centre of the box to the top right corner, from a Gary McSheffrey corner.

 On 20 August 2015, Boyce joined League Two side Hartlepool United on a month-long loan deal.
 After playing six games for Hartlepool, his loan was extended for another month with the club.
 On 10 March 2016 Boyce signed on loan for Notts County until the end of the current season.
 He was released after his contract had expired at the end of the season.